mucsci-students/2021sp-420-MontyPython/README.md

 # CSCI 420 (Spring 2021) MontyPython UML Editor

-## ----Not done yet----

 This command line program creates a text representation of a UML diagram though user input.
 The program’s capabilities include adding, deleting, displaying, and modifying UML diagram elements.
 It also supports the ability to save and load diagrams.

 ## Prerequisites
-To run the program, [Python 3.9.1](https://www.python.org/downloads/) needs to be installed.
+1. To run the program, [Python 3.9.1](https://www.python.org/downloads/) needs to be installed.
+1. During installation, check the box labeled "Add Python 3.9 to PATH" so Python programs can be run by typing `Python` in a terminal.

 ## Running the program
 1. Download the program from our [repository](https://github.com/mucsci-students/2021sp-420-MontyPython).
-1. In a terminal, navigate to the directory our repository download has been saved in.
+1. In a terminal, navigate to the directory the repository download has been saved in.
 1. Type `Python REPL.py` to launch the command line program.
 1. Follow the program’s prompts to create, load, or save a text representation of a UML diagram.
 Type `help` to view possible commands.

-### Example:
+## Example Image From Program:
 ![Example Image](https://i.imgur.com/3SAMIFe.png)

 ## Files